This post has been updated on 26 Feb, 2024

 For complete security of data on the cloud, one needs to consider a somewhat costlier private cloud option or the hybrid cloud option, where generic data can be on the public cloud and business-critical data is kept on the private cloud.

 #7.
 Vendor lock-in: Although the cloud service providers assure you that they will allow you to switch or migrate to any other service provider whenever you want, it is a very difficult process.

-You will find it complex to migrate all the cloud services from one service provider to another.
+You will find it complex to migrate all the cloud computing services from one service provider to another.
 During migration, you might end up facing compatibility, interoperability and support issues.
 To avoid these issues, many customers choose not to change the vendor.

 #8.
 Technical issues: Even if you are a tech whiz, technical issues can occur, and everything can’t be resolved in-house.
-To avoid interruptions, you will need to contact your service provider for support.
+To avoid interruptions, you will need to contact your cloud service provider for support.
 However, not every vendor provides 24/7 support to their clients.